 - Inspect the chair regularly.

 - Check cut or worn threads to tringle attachment points.

-- The operator must be wear full body harness.
+- The operator must wear a full-body harness.

 - The operator must be a competent person.

-- The Boatswain Chairs shall be operated as per the manufactures and its competent installer’s guidelines.
+- The Boatswain Chairs shall be operated as per the manufacturers and its competent installer’s guidelines.

 - Only properly trained and competent operatives should be permitted to use them.

 In the construction industry, a boatswain’s chair should always be rigged with a pair of single sheave pulley blocks, having a safe working load of at least 225kg.
 Outriggers and other supports must be strong enough, and be securely fastened down.

 Boatswain chair details